FBI looks at land near NJ landfill for Jimmy Hoffa’s remains

 “Because the affidavit in support of the search warrant was sealed by the court, we are unable to provide any additional information,” Schneider said.

-Dan Moldea, a journalist who has written extensively about the Hoffa mystery, said he was contacted by the FBI in September 2020 after interviewing the son of a key figure.

-“I’ve been assured that the body hasn’t been dug up yet,” Moldea told The Associated Press, referring to the FBI visit in October.

-Hoffa’s disappearance has been unsolved for more than 45 years.
-He was last seen on July 30, 1975, when he was to meet with reputed Detroit mob enforcer Anthony “Tony Jack” Giacalone and alleged New Jersey mob figure Anthony “Tony Pro” Provenzano at a restaurant in suburban Detroit.
+Hoffa was last seen on July 30, 1975, when he was to meet with reputed Detroit mob enforcer Anthony “Tony Jack” Giacalone and alleged New Jersey mob figure Anthony “Tony Pro” Provenzano at a restaurant in suburban Detroit.

+The focus now is in Jersey City, below a four-lane bridge where the sound of cars and trucks doesn’t stop.
+Wild overgrown brush thrives in the gritty industrial area, and green dumpsters abound.
+No one nearby at Interstate Waste Services offered a comment.

+“I’ve been assured that the body hasn’t been dug up yet,” journalist Dan Moldea told The Associated Press, referring to the FBI’s work in October.

+Moldea, who has written extensively about the Hoffa saga, said he was contacted by the FBI in September 2020, months after speaking to Frank Cappola, the son of a key figure, and publishing a detailed account.

-The latest effort appears to be tied to interviews given by a man named Frank Cappola, who was a teenager in the 1970s.
-He said he worked at the old PJP Landfill in Jersey City with his father, Paul Cappola.
+Cappola, who was a teenager in the 1970s, said he worked at the old PJP Landfill with his father, Paul Cappola.

-Cappola said his dying father in 2008 explained how Hoffa’s body was delivered to the landfill in 1975, placed in a steel drum and buried with other barrels, bricks and dirt, according to Moldea.
+Cappola said his father was dying in 2008 when he decided to reveal secrets.
+He explained how Hoffa’s body was delivered to the landfill in 1975, placed in a steel drum and buried with other barrels, bricks and dirt, according to Moldea.

-Paul Cappola, worried that police might be watching that day, dug a hole on New Jersey state property, about 100 yards from the landfill, and dumped the unmarked barrel there, Moldea said Friday.
+Paul Cappola, worried that police might be watching, dug a hole on New Jersey state property, about 100 yards from the landfill, and dumped the unmarked barrel there, Moldea said Friday.

 “Then he put 15 to 30 steel drums on top of it, which were filled with toxic adhesives, and bulldozed the area flat,” Moldea said.

-Frank Cappola spoke to Fox Nation and Moldea before he died in 2020 and signed a document with his father’s detailed story.
+Frank Cappola spoke to Fox Nation and Moldea before he died in 2020 and signed a document attesting to his father’s story.

 “I’ve pushed all my chips in on this thing.
 I believe that we’ve got it,” Moldea told the AP.
 “Certainly the FBI is taking this seriously. … This is wonderful, on the verge of total and complete vindication for their 46-year investigation.
 I’m hopeful they succeed.”